 Congratulations to Rebeka Ramangamihanta, the first LIME student to attend college in the United States, for graduating from Lafayette College in May 2016.
 As you can see from the image of the commencement program below, she graduated with many accolades.
-Rebeka is currently pursuing a masters degree in development practice at the University of California, Berkeley
+Rebeka went on to earn a masters degree in development practice at the University of California, Berkeley

 Here is a video that the 2013 LIME team put together: